frephs/IS24-AM21/documentation_wip/uml.md

 %% is This redundant?
 class ScoreBoard {
     scores: Hashmap~String,int~
-    %%HashMap~TokenColors, int~ redundant???
+    %%HashMap~TokenColor, int~ redundant???
 }

 Game "2"*--"4" Player : is composed of
 Game "1"*--"1" GameBoard : is composed of
-Game "1"*--"9" TokenColors : is composed of
+Game "1"*--"9" TokenColor : is composed of
 GameBoard "1"*--"4" Deck : is composed of
 GameBoard "1"*--"1" CommonBoard : is composed of
 Game "1"*--"1" ScoreBoard : is composed of